House Extension Prices

 An extension to your house can be a easier option to moving for gaining more living space, but how much will it cost for types of extension of different sizes?

 The table below gives examples of the range of prices we have had submitted.
-As a rough idea you can typically say that it will cost £1000 per m2 or 93 per ft2 including basic plumbing and electrician work.
-This price is per unit area of internal floor space and so a 5x4m single floor extension will have a total floor area of 20m2 and a double storey will have 40m2
+As a rough idea you can typically say that it will cost at least £1000 per m2 or 93 per ft2 including basic plumbing and electrician work.
+This price is per unit area of internal floor space and so a 5x4m single floor extension will have a total floor area of 20m2 and a double storey will have 40m2.

 Here are some prices from Whatprice users and personal research.
 The amount of information submitted varies and what you see is what we get!
 If you have any of your own feedback then please fill out the form at the bottom of the table and help this project.